mBlinkii/MaUI-ElvUI-Profile-Strings/M+ Stuff/README.md

 ###

-# Changelog
+Changelog
 - Update for TWW S1

 ###

-These filters are for M+ players, they are active in M+ and M0 dungeons.
-Here are different filters, priority target colors for ElvUI nameplates, important spell instructions and important spell castbar highlits.
+These filters are for M+ players who are active in M+ and M0 dungeons.
+Here are different filters, priority target colors for ElvUI nameplates, important spell instructions, and important spell cast bar highlights.

 ###